aather/abyss/README.md

 [Note: script is tested on Ubuntu Trusty only]
 ```

 **Agent Setup:**  Abyss agents are used for collecting metrics.
-All agents use **env.pl** file for configuration.
+All agents use **env.pl** file for setup.
 Update the file with IP address or hostname of server running graphite service so that agents can send metrics to it.
 Search for string:
 ```
  $carbon_server = "IPAddr of graphite server";           # graphite serverr
 ```